j-ulrich/jquery-simulate-ext/doc/drag-n-drop.md

-jQuery Simulate Extensions: Drag'n'Drop
+jQuery Simulate Extensions: Drag & Drop
 ========================================

-The drag'n'drop plugin allows simulation of drags and drops.
+The drag & drop plugin allows simulation of drags and drops.

 The plugin simulates the mouse events for dragging and dropping.
 It can be used to simulate complex dragging routes by performing multiple, successive drag simulations (the plugin continues to move